2019 Summer Swim Camp Series

 901 West New York Street, Indianapolis, IN 46202

-2019 Elite Swim Camp Series in Indianapolis, IN –This exclusive swim camp series is designed for competitive swimmers to refine their technique and racing skills in all 4 strokes heading into the long course season.
+This exclusive swim camp series is designed for competitive swimmers to refine their technique and racing skills in all 4 strokes heading into the short course season.
 Participants will learn to swim with even more efficiency and learn what they need to do to drop time.
 Sign up for individual sessions or the whole series by clicking register now.

 This swim camp will be held across five weekends at the iconic IUPUI Natatorium.
 This facility hosted 4 USA Swimming Olympic Trials competitions and dozens of other important International competitions.